 - What needs to happen in order to repair the harm or begin to make things right?

 Victims are contacted by the BCJC and are invited to be a part of the process either through direct participation or by some other means that meets the victim’s needs.
-They are invited to the process to ask questions, let the offender know how they were affected, and to help develop the contracts for reparations.
+They are invited to the process to ask questions, let the participant know how they were affected, and to help develop the contracts for reparations.
 Victims may choose to:

 - Attend a panel meeting and engage in the process.

-- Meet with board members only
+- Meet with panel members only

 - Not participate at all

-Reparative Panels meet monthly here at the Justice Center :
+Restorative Justice Panels meet monthly here at the Justice Center :

 First Monday of the month from 12:00-2:00